- Why use literacy games?

 - Write your target words on the paper fish.

-- Cover both sides of the fish in tape to make them waterproof.
+- Cover both sides of the fish in sellotape to make them waterproof.

 - Attach paper clips to their noses.